IsoAnalytica/Sentinel-Public/README.md

 All this data is processed and recorded for every patient, every fraction, and every beam on every linac in a table and CSV file so that some "big data" type analysis can be done, and Sentinel provides the tools to go down this rabbit hole if you wish.

 Sentinel also processes incoming RP DICOM plan files that are sent to a different directory that is supplied by the user.
 I have trained a Sentinel AI on these fluence images against PASS FAIL gamma criteria, with the hope to immediately tell whether a given treatment plan may fail QA before it even being measured or delivered.
-I'm still testing that though so maybe don't take the AI's word for it just yet!
+I'm still testing that though so maybe don't take the AI's word for it just yet and it might not even be a viable method... we'll see!

 ![MainScreen](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/2624aeab-e177-479e-8876-1ded36490ce2)